Preventive Dentistry – State College, PA

 At the dental office of Kevin P. Labosky, DMD, our top priority is to help our State College, PA patients keep their smiles healthy.
-We achieve this goal by partnering with patients during six month dental checkups and teeth cleanings, providing patient education in at-home hygiene, and offering a wide array of preventive services to protect your smile.
-If it’s been six months or six years since your last dental office, contact us to schedule a dental checkup today and start down the road to a lifetime of outstanding oral health.
+We achieve this goal by partnering with patients during biannual dental checkups and teeth cleanings, providing patient education in at-home hygiene, and offering a wide array of preventive services to protect your smile.
+Whether it’s been six months or six years since you’ve visited a dental office, contact us to schedule your appointment for preventive dentistry in State College, PA today and start down the road to a lifetime of outstanding oral health.

-Six month dental checkups and teeth cleanings are the foundation of every dental care plan at Kevin P. Labosky, DMD’s dental office.
+Six month dental checkups and teeth cleanings are the foundation of every dental care plan at Dr. Labosky’s dental office.
 These regular appointments allow our team to help patients prevent many common oral health issues from ever occurring.
 For those health conditions we cannot prevent in partnership with our patients, six month checkups make it possible for us to diagnose and treat these concerns in their earliest stages.
-This means we’re able to preserve the maximum amount of natural dental structure, and provide conservative, minimally invasive treatments to restore damaged smiles.
-Each dental checkup begins with a careful diagnostic screening for the most common oral health issues including tooth decay, gum disease, temporomandibular joint (TMJ) dysfunction, teeth grinding or clenching known as bruxism, and oral cancer.
+This means we’re able to preserve the maximum amount of natural dental structure and provide conservative, minimally invasive treatments to restore damaged smiles.
+Each dental checkup begins with a careful diagnostic screening for the most common oral health issues including tooth decay, gum disease, temporomandibular joint (TMJ) dysfunction, teeth grinding, or clenching (known as bruxism), and oral cancer.
 Next, our skilled hygienist carefully cleans plaque and tartar buildup from teeth.
-Then, we sit down one on one with patients to review our findings, discuss areas for concern, and develop a plan to achieve and maintain the optimal level of oral health for our patients.
+Then, we sit down one-on-one with patients to review our findings, discuss areas for concern, and develop a plan to achieve and maintain the optimal level of oral health for our patients.

 Nightguards for Bruxism

 Oral cancer claims one life every hour in the US, and according to the Oral Cancer Foundation, the best way to reduce this number is to intervene at earlier stages.
-That’s why we complete oral cancer screenings as part of every six month dental checkup at our State College, PA dentistry practice.
+That’s why we complete oral cancer screenings as part of every six month dental checkup at our State College, PA dental office.
 Quick and painless, these examinations help us diagnose oral cancers in their earliest stages.
-We encourage patients to let us know right away, if they experience common warning signs including throat pain or hoarse voice, lumps or bumps in soft tissue, and sores that won’t heal.
+We encourage patients to let us know right away if they experience common warning signs, including throat pain or hoarse voice, lumps or bumps in soft tissue, and sores that won’t heal.